sunniw/ColU_AcademicCommons/README.md

 # Columbia University Academic Commons Weeding Project
+- First created: 2022-11-10.
+- Last updated: 2022-12-23 version 2.

 A project of weeding legacy duplicate materials from Academic Commons, Fall 2022.

 A list of duplicate resources are identified on Academic Commons (AC) — the digital scholarship repository of Columbia University.
-Duplicates are flagged and pointed to the ones that would be remained in the repository for further actions.
+Duplicates are flagged and pointed to the ones that would be remained in the repository before removing from users' view.
+Stats of the duplicates will be merged on child access level.
+DOIs of those removed resources will be redirected on to the available ones.

-- First created: 2022-11-10.
-- Last updated: 2022-12-23 version 2.
+This project was presented as a poster at Code4Lib 2023, which is available in [OSF](https://osf.io/ufk7c/ "OSF").

 ## Dupe merge stat flowchart.pdf